lengyelke/moodle-local_activitysetting/README.md

 Usage & Settings
 ----------------

-Go to Site Administration > ReportS > Custom Reports New report
+Go to Site Administration > Reports > Custom Reports New report
 Select one of the sources from the dropdown under the Avtivity Setting report section You need to know the corresponding database tables and their columns